alexey-obukhov/psy-supabase/README.md

 This project uses the [microsoft/phi-1_5](https://huggingface.co/microsoft/phi-1_5) model.

-The code I wrote for this project is licensed under the MIT License.
+The code I have written for this project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 This project also uses the following libraries: